-Sections 1, 2 and 3A - Mortgage interest paid on your principal private residence ("PPR") and all other property
+Sections 1, 2 and 3 - Mortgage interest paid on your principal private residence ("PPR") and all other property

-Show details of all property owned and occupied (section 1)/owned and not let (section 2)/owned and let (section 3A) by you and/or your spouse, in Guernsey or elsewhere, e.g. a dwelling house, land or any property used for business purposes.
+Show details of all property owned and occupied (section 1)/owned and let (section 2)/owned and not let (section 3) by you and/or your spouse, in Guernsey or elsewhere.
+All property should be declared, e.g. a dwelling house, glasshouse, land or any property used for business purposes.

-If any property was purchased during the calendar year, and you have not already done so, complete a Checklist on Buying Property (form 357) and attach it to the return.
+If any property was purchased during the calendar year, place a tick in column A and, if you have not already done so, complete a Checklist on Buying Property (form 357) and attach it to the return.
+Please tick the box at the bottom of the summary sheet and also the box in Section I relating to "Additional Information", to confirm you are submitting additional information with your return.

-If you moved during the year, resulting in two PPRs, please provide details on a separate sheet.
+If you moved during the year, resulting in two PPRs, please provide details on a separate sheet, ensuring you tick the box at the bottom of the summary sheet and also the box in Section I relating to "Additional Information".